xrazis/haris.razis.com/content/posts/cappadocia.md

 village, and astonishing views.

 {{< figure src="/posts/cappadocia/IMG_4186.webp"
-attr="The Soğanlı valley from above." width=100%
+caption="The Soğanlı valley from above." width=100%
  >}}

 {{< figure src="/posts/cappadocia/20241019_140438.webp"
-attr="The abandoned (and ancient) village of about 20 houses." width=100%
+caption="The abandoned (and ancient) village of about 20 houses." width=100%
  >}}

 {{< figure src="/posts/cappadocia/IMG_4180.webp"
-attr="Rock cut houses above the main village." width=100%
+caption="Rock cut houses above the main village." width=100%
  >}}

 {{< figure src="/posts/cappadocia/20241019_141917.webp"
-attr="The bright-coloured doors and windows are believed to protect from 'evil eyes'." width=100%
+caption="The bright-coloured doors and windows are believed to protect from 'evil eyes'." width=100%
  >}}

 When back at the hotel, we checked the weather for the next day, and unfortunately, we would have to change our route as